Tux/App-ccdiff/doc/ccdiff.md

     Disable all colors.
 Useful for redirecting the diff output to a file that is to be included in documentation.

-    This is the defailt if the environment variable `$NO_COLOR` has a true value or if the environment variable `$CLICOLOR` is set to a false value.
+    This is the default if the environment variable `$NO_COLOR` has a true value or if the environment variable `$CLICOLOR` is set to a false value.
 If set, `$CLICOLOR_FORCE` will overrule the default of `$NO_COLOR`.